PilotePourTous/PilotePourTous.github.io/about.md

 permalink: /about/
 ---

-We are a group of students that want to empower Tunisian education and make it accessible to everybody.
+We are a group of students that wants to empower Tunisian education and make it accessible to everybody.

 ### More Information